DanaMikulinsky/DataLab_MentorMatching/README.md

 ## 📌 Part 2 - Data Preprocessing
 <details>
-<summary>This stage processes LinkedIn user data, prepares features, and assigns expertise labels.  </summary>
+<summary>This stage processes LinkedIn user data, prepares features, and assigns expertise labels.
+(Click to expand) </summary>

 ### **How to Run**
 1️⃣ Upload the notebooks into a **Databricks Workspace**.